musosoft/codewpcs/README.md

 #### Ubuntu

 ```
-apt install nodejs npm composer code
+apt install nodejs composer code
 ```

 ## CodeWPCS CLI

 This command line utility will automate the whole WPCS setup process for your VSCode.
-It will update required files and packages in your project.
-If there are differences, side-by-side comparison will run.
+It will update the required files and packages in your project.
+If there are differences, a side-by-side comparison will run.
 To save space required packages will be symlinked if possible.

 ### Install/Update: